CastleLabs/water-level/wiring.md

 ## Final Notes

-This wiring setup will give you a reliable dual-sensor water monitoring system capable of detecting leaks by comparing water levels between your main container and a sealed reference container.
-The system works by detecting differences between the two sensors - if water is lost from the main container but not the sealed reference, it indicates a leak.
+This wiring setup will give you a reliable dual-sensor water monitoring system capable of detecting leaks by comparing water levels between your main container and a reference container.
+The system works by detecting differences between the two sensors - if water is lost from the main container but not the reference, it indicates a leak.

 Take your time with the wiring and double-check all connections before powering on.
 A systematic approach will save time troubleshooting later.